Mohammed-AhmedAF/AVR-ATmega32/README.md

 # AVR-ATmega32
-Projects I did after completing IMT Diploma, some of these projects are completed and some are not.
+Projects I did after completing embedded software development diploma, some of these projects are completed and some are not.